ZenanXing/AtABA-DROmiX/README.md

 ### Help

-The data used in this app are included in a manuscript currently in preparation.
-If you need any help or support related to this app, feel free to contact us at zxing001@ucr.edu or cutler@ucr.edu, and the issues can also be reported on https://github.com/ZenanXing/AtABA-DROmiX/issues.
+The data presented in this app are part of a manuscript currently in preparation.
+If you have any questions, need assistance, or would like additional information about AtABA-DROmiX, please feel free to contact us at zxing001@ucr.edu or cutler@ucr.edu.
+You can also report bugs, request features, or submit other issues through the [AtABA-DROmiX GitHub Issues page](https://github.com/ZenanXing/AtABA-DROmiX/issues).

 [(Back to top)](#ataba-dromix)